tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

 - The title of your (intended) project.
 - A brief description of the project.
 - The following pages (each in separate HTML files):
-  - index.html: your "landing" page (the default file for your project1 directory)
+  - index.html: your "landing" page (the default file for your project1 directory) - **This page should have a brief introduction **
-  - proposal.html: what you plan to do, in more detail than the overview
+  - proposal.html: what you plan to do, in more detail than the overview. **This will be a game design document, specifically a "Game Treatment".
+You should be hitting most or all of the things on this template: http://thelegendofjohnny.com/tutorials/game-treatment - you can also read more about game treatments here: http://thelegendofjohnny.com/tutorials/game-treatment
+  This page will be marked up primarily with structural and semantic tags such as &lt;header>, &lt;footer>, &lt;h1-6>

+  **
   - documentation.html: A documentation page, which will document your overall process, resources used, and notes about this current assignment.
 Cite the sources of all information, tutorials, images and other media used.
 Also indicate how you met the project requirements, and any additional specifics you want me to see.
   - project.html: The game or app itself (this will just be a placeholder for now)